solangeindaco/horiseon-html-css-refactor-h1/README.md

 I learn:
     - how to struture an website using the following tags: <header>, <nav>,<main>, <aside>, <footer>
     - How to use semantic html tag to make the website more accessible.
+    - How to style a website using a CSS file.

 ## Installation